 As the most significant risk for a law firm is associated with claims for professional negligence, one of the Group’s significant contracts (and as such an item which requires Board sign off) is the renewal of the professional indemnity insurance.
 This ensures that the Board is the body which is ultimately responsible for assessing the appropriateness of the level of cover which the Group holds.

-The financial procedures and controls of the Group are under the stewardship of the Finance Director (see Directors’ Biographies on pages 10/11 of the Annual Report).
+The financial procedures and controls of the Group are under the stewardship of the Finance Director (see Directors’ Biographies on pages •• and ••).
 These processes and controls are reviewed as part of the Group’s audit on an annual basis, this includes a specific SRA audit to ensure compliance with the SRA’s rules on client money, and the Group’s auditors meet with the Audit Committee of the Board on a bi-annual basis without the presence of the Finance Director.

 One fundamental aspect of the success of Keystone is the culture of the Group.
 For the lawyers, the flat structure, transparent and consistent remuneration policy and absence of politics creates an extremely positive, open and encouraging environment in which they can thrive in driving forward their practices.
-Within the central office team we engender a positive client focused culture; this extends beyond the clients of the law firm to include the lawyers themselves; whom we treat as if they were clients.
+Within the central office team we engender a positive client focused culture; this extends beyond the clients of the law firm to include the lawyers themselves, whom we treat as if they were clients.
 By engendering this supportive culture with our lawyers we ensure that they are free to focus on client development and delivering legal services which are wholly consistent with the Group strategy.
+As a business, we run regular social and networking events for our lawyers; this provides ample opportunities throughout the year to assess and monitor the state of the culture amongst our lawyers.
+Furthermore, the executive members of the Board work closely with the rest of central office team, thus guiding and enhancing the positive behaviours and attitudes which underpin the corporate culture.

 Keystone’s business model drives positive behaviour.
 It aligns the interests of clients and lawyers, both of which are fulfilled through the Group and the support the lawyers receive and use in advising the clients.